emilio-garduno/python_projects/README.md

 # python_projects
-Machine Learning Projects that uses different models for prediction
+Machine Learning Projects that use different models for prediction